vippsas/vipps-checkout/vipps-checkout-api.md

 **(v3 only)**

-Helthjem is a shipping provider that offers delivery to a pick-up-point selected by the customer.
+Helthjem is a shipping provider that offers delivery to a pick-up point selected by the customer.
 To enable it:

 1. Provide Helthjem credentials in the logistics.integrations.helthjem object in session initiation.
 2. Provide a logistics option with brand name "Helthjem" and type "PICKUP_POINT".